-In addition, pursuant to EU Regulation 139/2014 of the European Commission, the majority of the Issuer's airports (38 of the total of 46 airports) must obtain (subject to certain exceptions due to lack of viability to obtain those certifications in already built airports) a certification as to their compliance with the security standards of international civil aviation.
-EU Regulation 139/2014 established a transition period until December 31, 2017 for the certification of those airports where additional works were required.
-As of September 30, 2014, 15 of the Issuer's airports, including Adolfo Suárez Madrid-Barajas, Barcelona-El Prat, Palma de Mallorca and Málaga-Costa del Sol, had obtained the required certification.
-The Issuer has obtained the certification for the remaining 26 airports within the transition period.
+In addition, pursuant to EU Regulation 139/2014 of the European Commission, the majority of the Issuer's airports (34 of the total of 46 airports) must obtain (subject to certain exceptions due to lack of viability to obtain those certifications in already built airports) a certification as to their compliance with the safety standards of international civil aviation.
+EU Regulation 139/2014 established a transition period until 31 December 2017 for the certification of those airports where additional works were required.
+The Issuer has obtained the certification for the 34 airports within the transition period.

-Finally, the Issuer is also subject to the National Program for security in civil aviation originally approved by the Spanish Council of Ministers in 2006, amended in several occasions, being the last one adopted in February 2019.
+Finally, the Issuer is also subject to the National Program for security in civil aviation originally approved by the Spanish Council of Ministers in 2006, amended in several occasions, being the last one adopted in December 2019.
 The purpose of this Program is to establish the organization, methodology and procedures necessary to secure protection and safeguard of passengers, crew, public, ground personnel, aircrafts, airports and their installations against illegal interferences.